Julia, Lady Inglis: Shipwreck

 Following the retreat from Lucknow, Lady Inglis and her three children returned to England on board the SS Ava; the ship set out from Calcutta for Suez on 10 February 1858, but ran aground off Pigeon Island, about 12 miles from Trincomalee, Ceylon on 16 February.
 The passengers and crew were rescued after spending a night in the ship's boats.
 "Johnny was delighted when [the waves] broke over the boat, and his merry laugh sounded sadly in my ears, for I quite thought that a watery grave awaited each one of us".
 The family eventually reached Alexandria before travelling on to Southampton, arriving there in early March.

 The family were re-united when Sir John arrived back in London on 20 May 1858.

 Diary

 In 1892, more than thirty years after the events at Lucknow, Lady Inglis decided to publish her diary saying that she thought it "may prove interesting to my relations and friends" and would give "the present generation a clearer knowledge of the defence of Lucknow, and greater appreciation of the services of those engaged in it".
+She presented a copy to Queen Victoria, it is now part of the Royal Library.

 The diary has been variously described as "absorbing" and "blood-curdling".